davidbartonau/zbackup-tar/README.md

 zbackup-tar is a *very relaxed* incremental tarring tool.
 Very relaxed means that the cost of tarring a file we don't need is very low (since it will be deduplicated) so we can tar files we don't strictly need, so long as we never miss tarring a file we do need.

+#### Performance Comparison
+Backing up 15G with 190k files, where the data is already de-duped in zbackup on an i7 with an SSD
+* tar: 3m 2s (limited by disk speed)
+* zbackup-tar: 29s (limited by python CPU performance)

 ## How to backup
 Creating a backup is easy, except you must provide the previous backup as well.
 A simple find command should be able to do this.
 ````